URL Path Variables

 Introducing URL Path Variables

-In the context of systems integration, URL path variables are placeholders in a URL that represent dynamic data or parameters that can be specified at runtime.
-These variables allow the same URL endpoint to be used for multiple operations, with the path variables specifying the specifics of the desired operation.
-For example, in a URL endpoint for retrieving user information, a path variable might be used to specify the unique identifier of the user whose information is being requested.
+In the context of systems integration, URL path variables act as dynamic placeholders within a URL.
+These placeholders represent changing data or parameters that can be specified at runtime.
+They allow a single URL endpoint to cater to multiple operations, with the path variables defining the specific details of each operation.
+For instance, in a URL used to retrieve user information, a path variable might indicate the unique identifier of the user whose data is requested.

 Inbound API Request Variables

-You would configure the Context Name as “inboundservice/{API_Version}/request” and the ‘API_Version’ (with the value of ‘v1’ in the example) variable must be set to be unmarshalled from the ‘Header’.
+When configuring the Context Name as "inboundservice/{API_Version}/request" and the ‘API_Version’, with the value of ‘v1’ in the example.
+The variable must be set to be unmarshalled from the ‘Header’.
 Depending on the use case, you can have more than one path variable in a request URI:

 Outbound Connector Request Variables

-You need to specify the variable to use from the GLU Object model and you need to specify that it must be inserted into the Header (URL), using the following format ${header.variableName}.
-Once the Context Name is setup, in the Outbound Request parameters, the variable must be marshalled to the header.
+When setting up variables from the GLU Object model to be included in the URL, specify the variable to be used and ensure it’s inserted into the Header (URL) using the format ${header.variableName}.
+Once the Context Name is configured, the variable must be marshalled to the header in the Outbound Request parameters.

 Note: For Outbound Requests, the prefix ‘header.’ must be used with each variable.
-Screenshot below shows how the context name needs to be constructed for Connector outbound APIs containing variables.
+The screenshot below shows how the context name needs to be constructed for Connector outbound APIs containing variables.

 Some URL Path Variable examples below: